 - Erotomania: delusions that another person is in love with the person struggling with delusions

-- Grandiose delusion: one exaggerates their self-importance or are convinced they possess special powers, talents or abilities
+- Grandiose delusion: the person exaggerates their self-importance or is convinced they possess special powers, talents or abilities

 - Delusions of persecution: false belief of being followed, harassed, cheated, drugged, poisoned, conspired against or attacked

 - Religious delusion: any delusion with spiritual or religious content